venenux/alpine-wiki/documents/alpine-newbie-qemu-virtualization.md

 does not have vga, supports vgabios, supports uefivga, and is linux focused; firmware will setup a linear framebuffer as GOP anyway and never use any legacy VGA features, so this device is **best option for UEFI related; also this is best option for server virtualized implementation**.
+This is the default in qemu if you dont specify any vga device!
 4. `-device xql-vga` mostly dated, it feature is multihead support to a second display to remote connection, mostly for crap operating systems; if supports vgabios, uefivga, VGA output and any guest OS will support it;